Particular/ServicePulse/README.md

 PowerShell -File .\build.ps1
 ```

-NOTE: It might be necessary to change the PowerShell execution policy using `Set-ExecutionPolicy Unrestricted`
+NOTE: It might be necessary to change the PowerShell execution policy using `Set-ExecutionPolicy Unrestricted -scope UserPolicy`

 ### Step 3 - run `ServicePulse.Host.exe`